 And although it’s painful to struggle with your faith, I would choose this path over blind conformity any day.
-Remember – Jacob had to wrestle with God in order to earn the name Israel.
+Remember – Jacob had to wrestle with the angel in order to earn the name Israel.

 As I finish typing these words, I hear Reb Saunders* call out to me, reminding me not to lose my soul as my mind grows and seeks to explore the world.